 2006 NIST Speaker Recognition Evaluation Test Set Part 2 was developed by LDC and NIST (National Institute of Standards and Technology).
-It contains 568 hours of conversational telephone and microphone speech in English, Arabic, Bengali, Chinese, Farsi, Hindi, Korean, Russian, Spanish, Thai and Urdu and associated English transcripts used as test data in the NIST-sponsored 2006 Speaker Recognition Evaluation (SRE).
+It contains 568 hours of conversational telephone and microphone speech in English, Arabic, Bengali, Chinese, Farsi, Hindi, Korean, Russian, Spanish, Thai, and Urdu and associated English transcripts used as test data in the NIST-sponsored 2006 Speaker Recognition Evaluation (SRE).

 The ongoing series of SRE yearly evaluations conducted by NIST are intended to be of interest to researchers working on the general problem of text independent speaker recognition.
-To this end the evaluations are designed to be simple, to focus on core technology issues, to be fully supported and to be accessible to those wishing to participate.
+To this end the evaluations are designed to be simple, to focus on core technology issues, to be fully supported, and to be accessible to those wishing to participate.

-The speech data in this release was collected by LDC as part of the Mixer project, in particular Mixer Phases 1, 2 and 3.
+The speech data in this release was collected by LDC as part of the Mixer project, in particular Mixer Phases 1, 2, and 3.
 The Mixer project supports the development of robust speaker recognition technology by providing carefully collected and audited speech from a large pool of speakers recorded simultaneously across numerous microphones and in different communicative situations and/or in multiple languages.
-The data is mostly English speech, but includes some speech in Arabic, Bengali, Chinese, Farsi, Hindi, Korean, Russian, Spanish, Thai and Urdu.
+The data is mostly English speech, but includes some speech in Arabic, Bengali, Chinese, Farsi, Hindi, Korean, Russian, Spanish, Thai, and Urdu.

 The telephone speech segments are multi-channel data collected simultaneously from a number of auxiliary microphones.
-The files are organized into four types: two-channel excerpts of approximately 10 seconds, two-channel conversations of approximately 5 minutes, summed-channel conversations also of approximately 5 minutes and a two-channel conversation with the usual telephone speech replaced by auxiliary microphone data in the putative target speaker channel.
+The files are organized into four types: two-channel excerpts of approximately 10 seconds, two-channel conversations of approximately five minutes, summed-channel conversations also of approximately five minutes and a two-channel conversation with the usual telephone speech replaced by auxiliary microphone data in the putative target speaker channel.
 The auxiliary microphone conversations are also of approximately five minutes in length.

 The speech files are stored as 8-bit u-law speech signals in separate SPHERE files.
 In addition to the standard header fields, the SPHERE header for each file contains some auxiliary information such as the language of the conversation.

-For an example of the data contained in this corpus, review this audio sample.
+For an example of the data contained in this corpus, listen to this sample (WAV).